 Signs and symptoms

-Typical symptoms in a person with Crohn’s disease are chronic diarrhoea and abdominal pain and tenderness.
-Other Crohn’s disease symptoms include:
+The main symptoms of Crohn’s disease are chronic diarrhoea and abdominal pain.
+Other symptoms include:

 - Rectal bleeding